 After confirming your eligibility for our programme, you need to choose which of our available projects you would be interested in studying.
 Only projects with prefix 2020_*** are on offer for September 2020 entry.
 You will be asked to list three projects in order of preference.
-Please bear in mind that this list is for indicative purposes only and project preferences are not guaranteed.
+You will be also asked to select an industry project.
+Please bear in mind that these lists are for indicative purposes only, and project preferences are not guaranteed.

 Apply for Biomedical Engineering and Imaging Science Research MPhil/PhD (Full-time) using our online application portal.

 Applicants must complete and submit an online admissions application, via the King’s Apply system.
 You will need to register an account to log onto the system.

 Once you have created an account please follow the steps below: